molivil/warnick/README.md

 ### Mirror from Github
 - Copy warnick.sh from Github to an empty directory.
 - Make a subdirectory called "sites" (mkdir sites)
-- Make both directories writable (chmod 770 -R ./)
+- Make both directories writable and script executable (chmod 770 -R ./)

 ### Change in runtime requirements
 You must edit /etc/systemd/logind.conf and change "RuntimeDirectorySize" directive to.